Arctic Vacations – What to Expect from Spectacular Somerset Island!

 Fly-fishing for char in Lake Inukshuk is another wishlist excursion for many travelers.
 The Weber family’s catch and release policy ensures that numbers remain high, so you’re in for the chance for a polar haul of a lifetime.

 During the evenings, you don’t have to go far for compelling entertainment.
 If there’s one thing the Weber family isn’t short on its captivating stories of icy conquests.
 Guests can enjoy presentations on what it means to explore the Arctic, and there’s even an archaeological center in the main building along with an Inuit games workshop.
 You’ll leave the lodge not only with an immersive experience of the Arctic but with a tremendous understanding of it as well.

 Arctic Vacations & Trips to Canada:

 A stay at Arctic Watch Wilderness Lodge is tailored to the preferences of its guests.
 Plans aren’t set in stone, and our close relationship with the Weber family ensures custom experiences from start to finish.
 Arctic vacations to this region are beyond spectacular – memories made here are cherished for life.
 We can attest firsthand that the Weber family’s passion for the Arctic comes across in every interaction, meaning guests are left with an understanding and appreciation for these northern lands that transcends that of any other holiday.
 You can view our Arctic Canada North of Extraordinary itinerary for further inspiration on the treasures of Somerset Island.
-Alternatively, you may fill out our quick plan your trip form, send us an email or call us toll-free on: 1-888-999-6556.
-We look forward to the opportunity to serve you.
+Alternatively, you may fill out our quick plan your trip form, or call us toll-free on: 1-888-999-6556.